Vidhu-dev/turborepo-with-vite-tailwind-shadcn/README.md

 # Turborepo + Vite + shadcn/ui Starter

-This is a customized Turborepo setup with Vite, React, ShadCN, and Tailwind CSS.
+This is a customized Turborepo setup with Vite, React, ShadCN, Tailwind CSS, NodeJS and Prisma.

 ## Getting Started